 Conquering The Honeymoon Phase

 If the shiny, new luster has worn off your relationship, it may simply mean your relationship is changing and maturing.
-The honeymoon or infatuation phase only tends to last about a year or two, and then the relationship starts to seem less exciting and more problematic . . .
+The honeymoon or infatuation phase only tends to last about a year or two, and then the relationship starts to seem less exciting, more boring and problematic.

 Relationships need attention at this stage, and it’s wise to take care in adjusting to the subtle and gradual changes taking place.